Other Cumbrian bred Ospreys

 Bassenthwaite Lake is a National Nature Reserve, owned and managed by the Lake District National Park.
 Most of the surrounding woodland is managed by the Forestry Commission and provides valuable habitats for wildlife.

-Although in the UK the osprey population doubled during the 1990s, and has steadily increased since then, ospreys remain the fourth rarest bird of prey in the UK.
+Although in the UK the osprey population doubled during the 1990s, and has steadily increased since then, with perhaps 300+ pairs now in the UK, ospreys remain the fourth rarest bird of prey in the UK.
 Their eggs are still at risk of being stolen by collectors and they are easily disturbed by human presence.
 If water quality deteriorates, a reduction in fish could have a dramatic effect on the number of young birds raised.
 Finally, as ospreys migrate, they are vulnerable to habitat changes across southern Europe and Africa, and risk being shot by hunters.